 Yoshi.
 For an animatronic puppet, it looks like it just stepped out of a time portal to the Jurassic Era.

-This also applies to a lesser extent the Goombas.
+This also applies to the Goombas.
 All of them, including those only seen in the background, had multiple movements built into the heads.

 The pan over the city towards Koopa's tower.
 This was done by one man over a period of six months and was deemed impossible beforehand.